 - Don’t swim against your better judgement – rip tides and strong currents are dangerous.
 Pay attention to RED FLAGS, which mean DANGER!

-We think solo travel is AWESOME – you get to basically see the world at your own pace, without anybody but yourself to answer to, plus you get to challenge yourself and get outside your comfort zone.
+We think solo travel is AWESOME – you get to see the world at your own pace, without anybody but yourself to answer to.
+Plus, you get to challenge yourself and get outside your comfort zone.

 It’s cool, but it can sometimes be a bit lonely (not to be a downer).

-In Bali, thankfully you’re going to find a whole lot of other travellers – some likeminded, some maybe not so much – to meet and mingle with.
+In Bali, you’re going to find a whole lot of other travellers – some likeminded, some maybe not so much – to meet and mingle with.
 And guess what?
-Bali is SAFE to travel alone, too.
+Bali is incredibly safe to travel alone, too.

 - And whilst we’re on that note, don’t get crazy drunk.
-It’s fine to drink, of course, but getting completely wasted isn’t going to be the best way to stay safe whilst you’re travelling by yourself in Bali.
-It can end up pretty badly if you get lost, go swimming near dangerous currents, or even accept a spiked drink.
-Keep your wits about you.
+It’s fine to drink, of course, but getting completely wasted isn’t going to be the best way to stay safe traveling by yourself in Bali.

-- You can get a pre-paid sim card at the airport- this a good way to keep in touch with your friends and family at home.
-You may be going to Bali for whatever reason, but that doesn’t mean you should go completely off the grid.
-Post updates, call your mum and dad, tell your best mates how it’s all going.
-It pays that people back home know where you are.
+- You can get a pre-paid sim card at every phone shop – this a good way to keep in touch with your friends and family at home.
+It pays for people to know where you are.
 Plus, Google Maps will be your best friend.

 - Since you’re by yourself, you may find yourself MORE of a target for street vendors and scammers.
 The best course of action, as always, is to IGNORE anything that’s overly aggressive or suspicious.

 - And, of course, don’t push yourself too much.
-You need a day or two here and there to just chill the hell out, answer some emails, do some washing, or simply DO NOTHING.
+You need a day or two here and there to just chill the hell out.
 Trying to do every little thing in the guidebook is only going to end up stressing you out.
 Where’s the fun in that?

-Bali is, all said and done, a top destination for solo travellers.
+Bali is, when all is said and done, a top destination for solo travellers.
 There are a ton of different people to meet, a whole lot of incredible hostels to stay in, and a huge selection of adventures to have for yourself on this Indonesian island.
-Add to this Bali’s intriguing aesthetics, the friendly Balinese people, and the laid-back attitude, and you’ve got yourself pretty much a dream destination for solo travel.

-Bali is a welcoming, friendly place that is actually SUPER popular with solo female travellers from all over the world.
-They’re drawn by the beauty and culture of the island, as well as simply being independent.
+Bali is a welcoming, friendly place that is SUPER popular with solo female travellers.
+They’re drawn by the beauty and culture of the island, as well as simply being able to be independent.

-Whilst Bali IS safe solo travellers in general, Bali isn’t always the safest place for solo female travellers.
-Like most areas in the world, simply being a woman makes travel riskier.
+Bali is safe for solo travellers in general.
+However, like most areas in the world, simply being a woman makes travel riskier.

-But your trip to Bali can be a hugely memorable one.
-It’s a well-trodden wonderland that’s going to enthrall you every step of the way.
-To help you on your journey, here are a few safety tips to travelling intelligently around Bali as a solo female traveller.
+To help you on your journey, here are a few safety tips to travel intelligently around Bali as a solo female traveller.

 - Pick yourself well-reviewed accommodation.
-One of the first steps to staying safe in Bali is actually having somewhere safe and secure to return to every day.
-Make sure that you do your research and read reviews of hostels, hotels, and guesthouses.
-This not only ensures that you end up staying somewhere that’s highly rated, but also that the accommodation suits you.
+One of the first steps to staying safe in Bali is having somewhere safe and secure to return to every day.

 - Dress appropriately for the situation.
 We know, Bali is heavily touristed, but that doesn’t mean that this island is a liberal haven.
 There are plenty of rural villages, markets and religious sites that still require you to NOT show your shoulders or anything above your knees.
-Go loose rather than tight-fitting, too.
-(It’s HOT as well, isn’t it!)
-So loose, flowing clothing just makes sense.
+Go loose rather than tight-fitting, and pack breathable clothing for Bali (plus a big-ass hat).

 - As a woman by yourself, you’ll be more of a target for bag snatchers.
 Make sure you keep it close to you, or better yet, use a bag with a cross strap.